rprendes/starter-academic-rayner/content/home/Projects.md

 title = "Projects"
 subtitle = ""

-# Date format for experience
+# Date format for Projects
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
 date_format = "Jan 2006"

-# Experiences.
+# Projects.
 #   Add/remove as many `[[Projects]]` blocks below as you like.
 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.